What is the major organic product when 2-bromopropane reacts with... | Study Prep in Pearson+

 1

-Determine the structure of 2-bromopropane: It is a secondary alkyl halide (CH3-CHBr-CH3), which can favor an SN1 mechanism under aqueous and heated conditions due to carbocation stability.
+Determine the type of reaction: Aqueous NaOH is a nucleophile and a base.
+Under reflux (heating), substitution (SN1 or SN2) and elimination (E1 or E2) reactions are possible.
+For a secondary alkyl halide, both pathways can compete.

-Consider the nucleophile and solvent: Aqueous NaOH provides OH⁻ ions as nucleophiles and water as the solvent, which can stabilize carbocations and promote substitution rather than elimination.
+Consider the reaction conditions and mechanism: Aqueous NaOH favors nucleophilic substitution because the solvent is polar and protic, which stabilizes carbocation intermediates, favoring SN1.
+However, the strong nucleophile OH⁻ can also perform SN2.
+Under reflux, substitution is generally favored over elimination for secondary halides in aqueous base.

-Predict the major product: The OH⁻ ion will replace the bromine atom on the secondary carbon, resulting in the formation of propan-2-ol (CH3-CHOH-CH3).
+Predict the major product: The nucleophile OH⁻ will replace the bromine atom, resulting in the formation of 2-propanol (isopropanol).
+This is a nucleophilic substitution reaction where the bromide ion leaves and OH⁻ attaches to the secondary carbon.

-Confirm that elimination is less favored under these conditions: Although elimination (E1 or E2) can occur, the presence of aqueous hydroxide and reflux favors substitution, making propan-2-ol the major product.
+Write the reaction equation: 2-bromopropane (CH₃-CHBr-CH₃) reacts with OH⁻ to give 2-propanol (CH₃-CHOH-CH₃) plus Br⁻ as the leaving group.

 Watch next